christopher-l-ahmed/population-burden-gap/README.md

 3. And what to expect each Quarto and R file to do (at a high level)

 After that, you'll be ready to start running the R code in this repository with ease!

+## 📁 R/ — The Metric Functions

+This folder contains the core functions used throughout the analysis.
+Each function lives in its own file so you can easily find, read, and reuse it.
+For example:

+- `compute_pbg.R` — calculates the Population Burden Gap (PBG)
+- `compute_delta_pbg.R` — calculates the longitudinal change metric ΔPBG
+- `helpers.R` — small utility functions used by the main metrics

+You don’t need to edit these files.
+You’ll simply load them at the top of each Quarto document using `source()`.

+---

+## 📄 analysis/ — The Quarto Analysis Files

+Each Quarto (`.qmd`) file corresponds to one major part of the analysis.
+This keeps each document short, readable, and focused.
+The workflow inside each file follows the same pattern:

+1. Load libraries
+2. Load the metric functions from the `R/` folder
+3. Load the relevant dataset(s)
+4. Brief comments explaining the purpose of the file
+5. Code that carries out that specific part of the analysis

+The files are organized in the order you should run them:

+- `01_baseline.qmd` — calculates PBG and ΔPBG using the three EHD Map versions
+- `02_sensitivity_1.qmd` — runs sensitivity analysis #1 and recomputes the metrics
+- `03_sensitivity_2.qmd` — sensitivity analysis #2
+- `04_sensitivity_3.qmd` — sensitivity analysis #3
+- `05_sensitivity_4.qmd` *(if applicable)*
+- `06_compare_sensitivity.qmd` — compares all sensitivity analyses to the baseline

+You can open and run these files one at a time.
+Each one is self‑contained.

+---

+## 🚀 How to Get Started

+If you’re new to this repository, the easiest way to begin is:

+1. Open `analysis/01_baseline.qmd`
+2. Run the document from top to bottom
+3. Move on to the sensitivity files if you want to explore how robust the metrics are